What are User Role Levels in WordPress?

 The “Authors” dropdown for posts will only include users whose role has a level of 1 of higher.
-This is why you don’t see Subscribers in this “Authors” dropdown.
+This is why you don't see any users in the Subscriber role in the “Authors” dropdown.

-Occasionally, we see people who create custom roles but forget to assign a role level.
+Occasionally, we do see people who create custom roles but forget to assign a role level.
 This WordPress.org post is a good example.
-In that situation, users in that role won’t be available as authors.
+In that situation, users in that role won't be available as Authors.

-If you want to Subscribers or Contributors in this dropdown, you can change the level assigned to that role.
-Let’s see how it’s done …
+If you want to see Subscribers in this dropdown, you can change the level assigned to that role.
+Let's see how it's done …

-- Choose the role you want to edit from “Select Role to View / Edit” box.
+- Choose the role you want to edit.

 - Click “Save Changes”.